mozmeao/infra/apps/mdn/mdn-aws/docs/mdn-support.md

 - **verify the Frankfurt read replica**
     - `eu-central-1` (Frankfurt) has a read-replica of the MDN production database
     - the replica is currently a `db.t2.medium`, while the prod DB is `db.m4.xlarge`
         - this may be ok in maintenance mode, but if you are going to enable write traffic, the instance type must be scaled up.
-This will most likely cause significant down time (1+ hours) while the instance is in backup/restore state.
+            - SRE's performed a manual instance type change on the Frankfurt read-replica, and it took ~10 minutes to change from a `db.t2.medium` to a `db.m4.xlarge`.
     - although we have alerting in place to notify the SRE team in the event of a replication error, it's a good idea to check the replication status on the RDS details page for the `mdn-prod` MySQL instance.
         - specifically, check the `DB Instance Status`, `Read Replica Source`, `Replication State`, and `Replication Error` values.
     - decide if [promoting the read-replica](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ReadRepl.html#USER_ReadRepl.Promote) to a master is appropriate.
+        - it's preferrable to have a multi-AZ RDS instance, as we can take snapshots against the failover instance (RDS does this by default in a multi-AZ setup).
         - if data is written to a promoted instance, and failover back to the Portland cluster is desirable, a full DB backup and restore in Portland is required.
         - the replica is automatically rebooted before being promoted to a full instance.
 - **ensure image versions are up to date**